Savitri – Ek Prem Kahani

-Savitri is an Indian fantasy drama television show, which aired on Life OK from 18 February 2013 to October 4, 2013.
+Savitri is an Indian fantasy drama television show, which aired on Life OK from 18 February 2013 to 4 October 2013.
 The initial co-producers were Film Farm India, but before the series went on air, the production was switched to Flying Turtles.
 In August 2013, a cast revamp was carried out.
-It is a modern take on the traditional Indian folktale of Savitri and Satyavan from the Mahabharata.
+The show is a modern take on the traditional Indian folktale of Savitri and Satyavan from the Mahabharata.